 In my research, I am interested in understanding how we can reliably quantify uncertainty and robustness in modern, complex data analysis procedures.
 To that end, I'm particularly interested in Bayesian inference and graphical models – with an emphasis on scalable, nonparametric, and unsupervised learning.

-Current PhD Students and Postdocs.
+Current PhD Students and Postdocs

-Past PhD Students and Postdocs.
+Past PhD Students and Postdocs

 Interested in working with me?

-- In Spring 2019, I am teaching 6.435 Bayesian Modeling and Inference.
-Note that, in previous years, the course that is now 6.435 used to have the (temporary) number 6.882.
+- In Spring 2021, I am teaching 6.435 Bayesian Modeling and Inference.
+In 2018 and before, this course had the (temporary) number 6.882.
+Since 2019, it has had the (permanent) number 6.435.